 Local residents stop by, leaving their organic waste at the hotel (the composting container/cabinet/beehive thing).
-The diligent worms eat, poop, and convert the scraps into vermicompost (worm poo with a touch of fungi, bacteria, and other organic matter).
-The compost can be harvested after about four months, but it’s even better if left for six.
+The diligent worms eat, poo, and convert the scraps into vermicompost (worm poo with a touch of fungi, bacteria, and other organic matter).
+The compost can be harvested after about four months, but it’s even better if left for at least six.
 It’s then ready to be mixed with your garden soil or added to your planters.

 The municipality offers specific guidelines on just what materials you can and can’t check-in to your worm hotel.

 The kitchen scraps and garden waste should be “optimised” (cut into small pieces), and then go into the bin with the worms, bedding, and living material.
 The bedding can be a variety of dry materials, like hay, shredded newspaper, sawdust, or dry leaves.
 Living material is generally just compost, which contains beneficial micro-organisms like fungi and bacteria.
 Together, these materials create carbon — an important element in decomposition.
 That’s as technical as it gets!
 Basically, give the worms the right environment and they’ll take over from there.

 What are the benefits?

 The environmental benefits are clear and simple: reducing waste and improving soil conditions with organic fertiliser.
 The social benefits are just as far-reaching.
 A recent study on the effectiveness of the worm hotels in Amsterdam shows:

 - The worm hotels draw positive attention to circular waste flows and sustainable life.